NirmalaAbothu/note-taker-11.17.20/README.md

      -    AskBCS Learing Assistant: they mentioned due to read and File system in api routes, app in not working on Heroku, then i removed read and write files and tried to save the notes but the saved data is not remaining in db.json file, it will be disappeared once the app close.
-     -    Contacted TA tried different ways but didn't work..
+     -    Contacted TA tried different ways but didn't work.
+     -    Spent four days continuously to fix the issue.

 ## Getting Started